-But there's no denying that Thanksgiving is just around the corner, so this weekend I will be doing just that.
+But there's no denying that Halloween is upon us and Thanksgiving is just around the corner, so now is a good time tol be doing just that.
 Here is my list of chores and some helpful tips for you if you are going to be shuttin' her down too!

 Empty all Pots and Clean Thoroughly